Home · Conflict Zones · Bounty Hunting · Community Goals · Guides · Ship Anatomy · Screenshot Limpet · Contributing

 What to mine?

-Despite Frontier's desire to have core mining become more profitable, and even with the recent fix to the Pulse Wave Analyser, laser mining is still king due to how slow and inconsistent core mining is.
+Despite Frontier's desire to have core mining become more profitable, and even with the fixes to the Pulse Wave Analyser, laser mining is still king due to how slow and inconsistent core mining is.
 Even though Painite was nerfed very heavily it is generally still better than core provided you have somewhere to sell.
-But the new meta is considered to be Platinum at the moment, as it is very easy to get, sells for a similar price to Painite, and overall galaxy wide demand seems to be much higher.
+But the meta is considered to be Platinum, as it is very easy to get, sells for a similar price to Painite, and overall galaxy wide demand seems to be much higher.
 Osmium also tends to sell well for a similar amount at the same stations as Platinum, meaning your mining runs will be much faster, as it is common to find Osmium in Platinum hotspots.

 (Platinum does form cores and does have hotspots in metal-rich rings, but cannot be laser mined in metal-rich rings.
 Many commanders see the word Hotspot in a metal-rich ring and assume that means they can laser mine there, but the game doesn’t work that way.
 Don’t be that commander!)

-As a side note, many people often ask about LTD’s in the Academy - LTD’s were heavily nerfed in terms of price, demand, and ease of acquisition, even in a triple hotspot, so I would recommend sticking to one of the more easily available materials.
+As a side note, many people often ask about LTDs in the Academy - Low Temperature Diamonds were heavily nerfed in terms of price, demand, and ease of acquisition, even in a triple hotspot, so I would recommend sticking to one of the more easily available materials.

 If you are still interested in core mining, the good news is that pretty much every material sells quite well, around 800k per tonne at high demand stations.